Treasure Island (1981 video game)

-Treasure Island is a 1981 arcade video game from Data East.
-It was released for the DECO Cassette System as well as a standalone cabinet.
+Treasure Island is an arcade video game released by Data East in Japan in 1981, then North America in 1982.
+It was available for the DECO Cassette System as well as a standalone cabinet.
 Treasure Island is a vertically scrolling game with isometric graphics.
 The goal is to climb a sinking island while gathering treasure.

 A port for the TI-99/4A was published in 1984.